-In the Jewish faith, a phylacteries (or tefillin), are two small black leather boxes worn on the left arm and forehead by observant adult male Jews.
+In the Jewish religion, a phylacteries (or tefillin), are two small black leather boxes worn on the left arm and forehead by observant adult male Jews.
 The leather boxes of the tefillin contain scrolls of Torah passages, specifically Exodus 13:1-10, 11-16 and Deuteronomy 6:4-9, 11:13-21.
 These passages command Jews to bind the word of God on their bodies.

 "And you shall bind them as a sign on your arm, and they shall be as frontlets on your head between your eyes."
 (Deuteronomy 6:8)